 - Matching Garage Doors and Side or Entry Gates – For a truly sophisticated look

 The most common type in San Diego and are generally more economical than wood.
 You can select from a range of popular colors or have the garage door painted in the factory to match your home’s color plan.
 The three basic types of steel garage doors are:

 Single-layer steel garage doors have a single sheet of galvanized steel.
 Normally, these are the most economical garage doors and are a good choice for simply enclosed carports.

-Double-layer steel garage doors have a galvanized steel skin on the outside with a layer of either polystyrene or polyurethane sandwiched between (polyurethane is the better insulator).
+Double-layer steel garage doors have a galvanized steel skin on the outside with a layer of either polystyrene or polyurethane sandwiched between them (polyurethane is the better insulator).
 The thickness and insulating effectiveness (or R-Value) will vary by model and manufacturer.
 We carry premium brands such as Raynor and Clopay with excellent R Values.
-In addition to providing protection against wide temperature fluctuations, insulation provides excellent soundproofing.
+In addition to protecting against wide temperature fluctuations, insulation provides excellent soundproofing.

 Glass garage doors

-- Frosted Glass Garage Doors – Lets light in while maintaining the privacy
+- Frosted Glass Garage Doors – Let the light in while maintaining privacy

 - Glass & Aluminum Garage Doors – An elegant solution with a lighter touch